 Grant recipients are required to submit progress reports.
 This schedule may be quarterly, semiannually, or annually, depending on the size of the grant.
 Truist uses these reports to track the program’s impact.

-The Truist Foundation is committed to helping people and communities thrive.
+The Truist Foundation is dedicated to supporting individuals and communities in their pursuit of thriving.
 Its grantmaking focuses on creating real, measurable change in two critical areas: career development and small business support.

 If your nonprofit is making an impact in these areas, now is the time to apply.